-What battery does the Canon G5 X use?
+Which battery does the Canon G5 X take?

 How many shots can I take with a fully charged NB-13L?

 The number of shots that one can get out of a battery pack depends heavily on the style and imaging practice of the photographer.
 For example, the extended use of the LCD screen for framing or reviewing will result in reduced battery performance.

 The Camera & Imaging Products Association (CIPA) has established guidelines (click here to download the pdf-document) that manufacturers are supposed to respect when reporting the battery life of their cameras.
 According to this CIPA-rating, the Canon G5 X can take 210 images on a single charge.
 Given the relatively demanding energy usage of the CIPA procedures, this rated number should be achievable or be surpassed in most practical situations.
 However, if the environment is cold, the LCD screen is used heavily, or the camera is turned on and off frequently, battery mileage might drop below the rating.
 Also, as the battery pack ages, its performance will tend to deteriorate.

 What about generic battery packs?

 Canon sells the original NB-13L pack at quite a steep price.
 This premium pricing strategy has left room in the market for third party suppliers to offer fully compatible battery packs at much lower prices.
 Savings from buying generic replacement batteries can amount up to 70 percent of the price of the genuine battery pack.